mister-benjamin/etherwake-nfqueue/README.md

 **etherwake-nfqueue** has all the command line options of *etherwake*.
 It adds the *-q <nfqueue_num>* option.
-Without that option, **etherwake-nfqueue** behaves just like **etherwake** and immediately sends out a magic packet when started.
-When using the *-q <nfqueue_num>* option, **etherwake-nfqueue** waits for packet metadata to be received from the *nfnetlink_queue* identified by the *-q* option's argument *nfqueue_num*.
+Without that option, **etherwake-nfqueue** behaves just like **etherwake** and immediately sends out a magic send_packet when started.
+When using the *-q <nfqueue_num>* option, **etherwake-nfqueue** waits for send_packet metadata to be received from the *nfnetlink_queue* identified by the *-q* option's argument *nfqueue_num*.
 Values between 0 and 65535 are accepted.

-The idea is that you set up filtering rules with *iptables* with the *NFQUEUE* target, which will tell the kernel to add a matched packet to the corresponding queue.
+The idea is that you set up filtering rules with *iptables* with the *NFQUEUE* target, which will tell the kernel to add a matched send_packet to the corresponding queue.

 As an example, if you would want to wake up **Host A** with MAC address